tkuhn/tkuhn.github.com/index.md

 ### Projects

 - [MOLTO](http://www.molto-project.eu/) is a project on multilingual online translations
-- [Attempto](http://attempto.ifi.uzh.ch/) is a research project dedicated to the development and application of the controlled natural language ACE
+- [Attempto](http://attempto.ifi.uzh.ch/) is a research group working on controlled natural language
-- [ERGO](http://gem.med.yale.edu/ergo/) was a project dedicated to research on how formal methods can improve the development and application of medical guidelines
+- [ERGO](http://gem.med.yale.edu/ergo/) was a project on formal methods for medical guidelines
 - [REWERSE](http://rewerse.net/) was a research network of excellence on "Reasoning on the Web"